-As Portugal’s largest city, Lisbon enjoys mild weather most of the year, with over 300 days of sunshine annually and temperatures that rarely dip below 50 degrees F (10 degrees C) in the winter.
+As Portugal’s largest city, Lisbon enjoys mild weather most of the year, with almost 300 days of sunshine annually and temperatures that rarely dip below 50 degrees F (10 degrees C) in the winter.
 It’s common to see some rain from November to February, but the city is on the drier side for the rest of the year.

 Summer can get very hot, with several days reaching over 90 degrees F (32 degrees C) in July and August.
 Due to its proximity to the ocean (and its cooling breezes), the temperature is not excessively uncomfortable, however, if you find it to be too oppressive in summer, there’s relief close by!
 Lisbon is close to Portugal’s loveliest beaches—with several situated less than 30 minutes away.